selton00/spring-petclinic/readme.md

 Some configuration is needed

-1. Create a IAM User with EC2 and S3 credentials
+1. Create a IAM User with EC2 and S3 permissions
 2. Create a EC2 Key Pair
 3. Create a S3 bucket
 4. Store the following variables in your repository